-Driving to Wahiba desert.
+Driving to Wahiba Desert.

-Wild camping in Wahiba desert.
+Wild camping in Wahiba Desert.

-Sunset over the Wahiba sand dunes!
+Sunset over the Wahiba Desert sand dunes!

-Bedouins in Wahiba sands.
+Bedouins in Wahiba Sands.

-There are Bedouins houses in the desert.
-Visiting one of them was a very nice experience.
-The families are very friendly.
-They invited us to show the interior of the house.
-It’s nice if you buy a small thing from them but it’s not required.
-The name Bedouin is derived from Arabic word Badoo, which means the beginning.
-Bedouins live with a strong relation with their land and animals.
-They live in the desert in colder months.
-In summer when the temperatures increase up to 50 degrees they move to live in the city.
+You’ll see a lot of Bedouins houses in the desert.
+It’s possible to visit them if you are on a tour or with a guide.
+The families are very friendly, they will eagerly invite you to show the interior of the house.
+It’s nice to buy a small souvenir but it’s not required.
+The name Bedouin is derived from the Arabic word Badoo, which means the beginning.
+Bedouins feel a strong link with their land and animals.
+They stay in the desert in colder months.
+In summer, when the temperatures increase up to 50 degrees, they move to the city.